aspose-cells/Aspose.Cells-API-References/english/go-cpp/RangeCollection/Add/_index.md

 ## Add function

-Adds a <see cref="Range"/> item to the collection.
+Adds a Range item to the collection.

 ```go